 Those of Sephardic Jewish descent may be granted citizenship by the Portuguese government if they fulfill specific requirements.
 In these cases, the acquisition of nationality always depends on a decision made by the Minister of Justice.

 Any application for citizenship must be accompanied by the following documents:

 - A criminal record certificate issued by the relevant Portuguese authorities, the country of residence, or the country of origin

-Jewish community certificate for Sephardic Jews in Portugal
+Jewish community certificate for Portugal

 - Evidence of the applicants’ family history in connection to the Sephardic Jewish community by means of name or genealogy